jooohyunpark/itp-canvas-for-coders/README.md

 💡 No ideas/questions are dum.
 We respect each others thoughts and invent creativity together.
 🧠 Learn by doing.
 Don't be afraid to break anything.
 🤔 If stuck with errors, take a step back.
 Define the problem first, then write the code.
 👀 Feedback matters as much as presentation.
-Your opinion can inspire someone making great arts.
+Your constructive opinion can inspire someone making great arts.

 ## Get Started